NAPLES: VIRGILIO MAGO

 Marsh reclamation

-We would like to thank the following sources for the information gathered and invite you to further investigate:
+We would like to thank the following sources for the information provided and invite you to explore the topic further:

-Photo references:
+Photo credits:

 Ph: Sailko, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-Photos Vergiliano Park
+Photos of Vergiliano Park

 Ph: Armando Mancini, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons